jrgroves/ECON691/week_one.md

 ![image](https://github.com/jrgroves/ECON691/assets/52717006/668fbf18-bb98-414e-9b94-d79e1ea9aa00)

-Next, we need to allow GitHub and R-Studio to talk to each other securely and for that we need a personal passkey.
-Fortunately someone wrote a library and program in R for that purpose, but since we only need this once every so often, we are not going to actually download and install the library.
-To use a library without installing it, we use the command `usethis::` so type the following command in the console (the large window on the left side) of R-Studio.
+Next, we need to allow GitHub and `R Studio` to talk to each other securely and for that we need a personal passkey.
+Fortunately someone wrote a library and program in `R` for just that purpose.
+Since we are not going to download the full library with these commands in them, we can use the `usethis::` command prefix and then use the command `create_github_token()`.

 ```R
 usethis::create_github_token()